salesforce/lwc-rfcs/text/0000-wire-reform.md

 Since there is a need to support callable adapters that behave differently depending on who uses that (wire adapter vs user invoking the function directly), we have added a simple mechanism to support such feature via `adapter` property member expression on the callable.
 This opens the door to transition existing adapters to the new form.
 E.g.: APEX adapters are all callable objects.

-Additionally, those callable objects can implement a forking logic based on the type of argument, if there is a desire to avoid the `adapter` property member expression.
+Additionally, those callable objects can implement forking logic based on the type of argument, if there is a desire to avoid the `adapter` property member expression.
 E.g.:

 ```js
 export function invokeApex(...args) {